elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 		* Nice sharing options
 		* These embed nicely into webpages or HTML presentations
 	* Cons:
-		* Not a replacement for an actual development envirionment, need to pay for Python 3
+		* Not a replacement for an actual development environment, need to pay for Python 3
 4. [My Binder](http://mybinder.org/)
 	* This one is a little different.
-You can create a github repo with Jupyter Notebooks and set it up in My Binder to have a live version of the notebooks launched in the cloud.
+You can create a GitHub repo with Jupyter Notebooks and set it up in My Binder to have a live version of the notebooks launched in the cloud.
 	* Pros:
 		* Free
 		* Links to your data and packages well